Serial Public Masturbator Stabbed With Own Knife After Attempt On Latest Victim

-A 42-year-old Brooklyn woman fell asleep during a ride home on a subway train, only to awaken and find a man standing in front of her engaged in a sickening act of sexual self-gratification, this week.
+A 42-year-old Brooklyn woman fell asleep during a ride home on a subway train, only to awaken and find a man standing in front of her engaged in a sickening act of sexual self-gratification.

 The terrifying incident unfolded on Friday when the unidentified woman took the Bay Bridge subway after a long and tiring worknight, according to the New York Daily News.